 One of the reasons I decided to enter the field of fundraising was knowing I would meet some incredible people.
 Not only has that happened but this work has taken me around the world to places I never dreamed I would go.
 Some of those places are amongst the poorest.

 A few years back I was invited to a meeting at a Consulate in NYC.
 That meeting led to a trip to the UK to visit the site of a proposed project (some would call it a vision) and to discuss how best to fundraise for it.
 It amounted to about $8 million.
 We submitted a proposal to develop and implement a capital campaign both in the UK and US.
-As with a lot of organizations who don’t have a budget for consultants, we were not formally engaged but we stayed close to our new friends.
+As with a lot of organizations who don’t have a budget for consultants or an expert fundraiser, we were not formally engaged but we stayed close to our new friends.

 What they had was a “champion.”
 Someone in the UK who was respected, could make a major gift to the campaign and believed so strongly in the project that it became their passion.
 The other day I received the article about the opening ceremony and the dignitaries from the US and UK who attended.
 This is the beginning of an amazing journey for this organization.
 I’m sure that 100 years from now a large group of supporters will celebrate its 100th Anniversary.